thesephist/dotink/content/posts/unix-setup.md

 toc: true
 ---

 Many of my [projects](https://thesephist.com/projects) include a web server, usually written in Go, Node.js, or Ink.
 I deploy these servers to Linux VMs running on [DigitalOcean](https://m.do.co/c/e5c53932f7c5), and I set them all up very similarly.
 I currently have 17 separate web servers / projects running across two $5/month servers.
+I'm currently on DigitalOcean because it hits the right power-to-ergonomics balance for me: fast enough, affordable, with a good UI and documentation.
+I don't need the power or complexity headroom of larger providers like AWS and GCP for my personal projects, and I appreciate the more pro-sumer touches in the DO experience and interface.

 In the name of reducing and documenting repetitive tasks, I thought I'd write down and share my process for setting up a new Ubuntu web server, and deploying applications to it the way I usually do.
 As much as a way for me to share my process, this is also a reminder for my future self on how to set up and provision new servers the way I've done before.